alishams21/lineagentic/README.md

 ### Features

-- Simple customizable gentic lineage analysis algorithm
+- Plugin based architecture, simple to extend and customize.
-- Interactive web lineage visualizer
+- Interactive web lineage visualizer for development and debugging.
-- Support for multiple data processing script types (SQL, Python, etc.)
+- Support for multiple data processing script types (SQL, Python, Airflow, etc.)

 ### How it works